Okipa/laravel-table/README.md

             ->model(User::class)
             // This event will be loaded each time your table will be rendered
             // in order to keep your UI third party libraries rendering,
-            // even when its HTML is refreshed ->emitEventsOnLoad(['js:selector:init' => ['some', 'params']]);
+            // even when its HTML is refreshed.
+            ->emitEventsOnLoad(['js:selector:init' => ['some', 'params']]);
     }
 }